FAQ

 For applicants whose countries are not listed in the above list, please contact the SILS Admissions Office.

 Yes.
-However, for TOEFL-iBT and IELTS (Academic), please make sure that it was taken on or before the designated date specified in the Application Guide.
+However, for TOEFL-iBT and IELTS (Academic), please make sure that it was taken on or after the designated date specified in the Application Guide.

 There is no specific date requirement as long as your test scores are received by the application deadline.
 If you want to know how long it takes for your scores to be delivered, please contact the testing organization directly.

-However, for TOEFL-iBT and IELTS (Academic), please make sure that it was taken on or before the designated date specified in the Application Guide.
+However, for TOEFL-iBT and IELTS (Academic), please make sure that it was taken on or after the designated date specified in the Application Guide.

 NOTE: